 - Students request counseling by completing a counseling referral form located in all classrooms and placing the form in the school counselor’s mailbox.

 - Classroom Guidance Lessons

 Classroom Guidance Topics

-- APRIL — No Lessons Due to PARCC Testing
+- APRIL — No lessons due to state testing

-- MAY — Summer Tips and Transitioning to Middle School
+- MAY — Reflections of School Year and Transitioning to Middle School

 Small Group Counseling Projects